mingluzhang/eslint-trouble-shoot/README.md

   - errors in files of /Core can't be detected.
   - some folders such as /Project/Common/Models, /Project/DataLayer, /Project/FabricIcons and /Project/Globals are ignored implicitly.
 - When using webpack4 + eslint-webpack-plugin, no error can be detected.

+To start webpack, go to /Client/Project and run "npm run start".